show-me-code/deepflame-dev/docs/source/qs/install.rst

 ..
 Note:: This depends on your own path for OpenFOAM-7 bashrc.

-If you have installed using ``apt-get install``, use:
+If you have installed using ``apt-get install``, then:

 .. code-block:: bash

     source /opt/openfoam7/etc/bashrc

-If you compiled from source following the `official guild <https://openfoam.org/download/7-source/>`_, use:
+If you compiled from source following the `official guild <https://openfoam.org/download/7-source/>`_, then:

 .. code-block:: bash